RobTillaart/PCA9635/README.md

 ### OutputEnable

-Since 0.4.3 (experimental) support to control the OE (Output Enable) pin of the PCA9635.
+There is (experimental) support to control the OE (Output Enable) pin of the PCA9635.
 This OE pin can control all LEDs simultaneously.
 It also allows to control multiple devices by connecting the OE pins.
 Think of simultaneous switching ON/OFF or get dimming with a high frequency PWM.